paulbrom/hmr-redux-mapper/docs/Mapper_Tool_Options.md

 |yes     |-f         |

-If you keep all redux files related to a single redux store in the same folder, and don't place other script unrelated to the redux store in that same folder, and use a standard set of filenames in all your redux stores, then you can specify this option to avoid the need to specify a *PRM_FILES_FOR_REDUCER_NAME* in your redux store-related files.
+If you keep all redux files related to a single redux store in the same folder, and don't place other script unrelated to the redux store in those same folders, and use a standard set of filenames in all your redux stores, then you can specify this option to avoid the need to specify a *PRM_FILES_FOR_REDUCER_NAME* in your redux store-related files that can be imported from a component or container, like action files.
+Files which are not directly referenced from components or containers, like reducer files, do not need to be specified here.

 <h5>Example:</h5>

-Let's say that all your redux stores are each in their own separate folders, and each has a file called `actions.js` which is used to import redux actions, and maybe also optionally a `helpers.js` containing utility functions corresponding to that store.
+Let's say that all your redux stores are each in their own separate folders, and each has a file called `actions.js` which is used to import redux actions, and maybe also optionally a `helpers.js` containing utility functions corresponding to that store which can be used directly from components or containers.
 In that case, you can specify that structure like this:

 ``` javascript
 {